AlexanderJCS/ExoSpotter/docs/lightcurve_struct.md

 std::vector<float> fluxes = { 1.0,  0.99, 0.99,  1.0, 1.05 };
 std::vector<float> dates = { 142.5, 143,  143.5, 144, 144.5 };

-ExoplanetFinder::Lightcurve myLightcurve{ fluxes, dates };
+ExoSpotter::Lightcurve myLightcurve{ fluxes, dates };
 ```

 **A `std::invalid_argument` error will be thrown if the flux and date vectors are not the same size.**

 ## Empty constructor

 The purpose of the empty Lightcurve constructor is to allow initialization of the struct without adding any values into the `flux` and `date` variables.
-Calling the empty constructor is effectively the same thing as running `ExoplanetFinder::Lightcurve myLightcurve{{}, {}}`, but it provides a more conscise way of doing so.
+Calling the empty constructor is effectively the same thing as running `ExoSpotter::Lightcurve myLightcurve{{}, {}}`, but it provides a more conscise way of doing so.